 - Thin it out with water, or more extra-virgin olive oil, and use as a salad dressing.

-- Add a dollop on top of eggs.
+- Add a dollop on top of eggs or a frittata.

 Tips & Notes

-Consistency - if you're pesto is too thick for liking, add in some additional extra-virgin olive oil, 1 tablespoon at a time.
+Consistency - If you're pesto is too thick for your liking, add in some additional extra-virgin olive oil, 1 tablespoon at a time.

 Freezing - I like to freeze my pesto in ice cube trays so that I can just take out a little bit at a time when life calls for pesto!